benharmonics/GeneralPhysics/README.md

 # DiffusionFTCS
 Using Forward in Time, Centered in Space algorithm to solve the diffusion equation .

-Note that you will have to install Pluto in the Julia Package manager to use the @bind macro properly in a Pluto notebook.
+Note that you will have to install Pluto in the Julia Package manager to use the <code>@bind</code> macro properly in a Pluto notebook.

 In the Julia REPL (terminal):